-We tootled around Fort Hancock, a now defunct coastal artillery base.
+We started at Fort Hancock, a now defunct coastal artillery base.
 At the entrance is Guardian Park, a plaza dominated by two Nike missiles.
-The park offers several picnic areas, all of which were being used by families with pets when we were there.
-Some of the buildings of Fort Hancock are off-limits because their questionable structural integrity; here’s a pic of some homes on “officers’ row” on the inlet side of Sandy Hook.
-Leashed dogs are allowed on all of the inlet shore beach areas!
+Some of the buildings of Fort Hancock are off-limits because their questionable structural integrity; but the homes on “officers’ row” are still something to behold.
+And the picnic areas were popular with many families and their pets during our visit.

 A cannon from the post-Civil War era is still on display.
 As you can see, Ty and Buster were available to fire when ready.